quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part113_25.2.2_Implemen.md

 #### Stability Condition for Lax-Wendroff Method

 Background context: The stability of the Lax-Wendroff method is crucial to ensure that the numerical solution does not diverge.
-The CFL (Courant–Friedrichs–Lewy) number \(\beta\) must be less than 1 for the method to remain stable.
+The CFL (Courant–Friedrichs–Lewy) number $\beta$ must be less than 1 for the method to remain stable.

 :p What is the condition for the stability of the Lax-Wendroff method?
 ??x
-The Lax-Wendroff method is stable if the Courant-Friedrichs-Lewy (CFL) number \(\beta\) satisfies:
+The Lax-Wendroff method is stable if the Courant-Friedrichs-Lewy (CFL) number $\beta$ satisfies:

-\[
-0 < \beta < 1
+$$0 < \beta < 1$$
-\]

 This ensures that the numerical solution remains bounded and does not lead to unphysical behavior.